 - Florida vehicle registration for owned vehicles or registered to your business.

-- If you are registered to vote, Brevard County voter registration card.
+- If you registered to vote, a Brevard County voter registration card.

 - Social Security card or another official document that includes the social security number.

 This is a crime that costs taxpayers millions of dollars each year across Florida.
-The Brevard County property appraiser’s office recovered over seven-million dollars of taxpayers since the company began tracking their homestead enforcement results since June 1999.
-The taxpayers receive certain property tax exemptions, the burden in tax shift to all the other taxpayers.
+The property appraiser’s office recovered over seven-million dollars of taxpayers since the company began tracking their homestead enforcement results in June 1999.
+The taxpayers receive certain property tax exemptions, the burden in tax shifts to all the other taxpayers.

-Striving to be the best in providing accurate, uniform, and equitable assessment roll in the State of Florida is the goal of the Brevard County PA office.
-They make sure that their commitment to excellence in terms of the property valuation is served correctly and to perform these duties the possible lowest cost to the taxpayers.
+Striving to be the best in providing accurate, uniform, and equitable assessment roll in the State of Florida is the Brevard County PA office’s goal.
+They make sure that their commitment to excellence in terms of the property valuation is served correctly and to perform these duties at the possible lowest cost to the taxpayers.

 VAB hearings before the special magistrate are informal.
-Authorized attorney or agent will represent you at the hearing, but is not required.
+An authorized attorney or agent will represent you at the hearing but is not required.
 The best way to prove your case is to provide valid evidence to support your position.

-The verification of you is qualified to receive the widow/widower exemption will be sent via mail at you applied through mail or in-person as you visit one of the Brevard County property appraiser’s offices.
-You must also fit the following qualifications to qualify the additional exemption, such as not remarried, permanent resident in Florida, has a copy of the spouse’s death certificate and must be a widow/ widower before January of the year when the exemption will be applied.
+The verification of you is qualified to receive the widow/widower exemption will be sent via mail at you applied through mail or in-person as you visit one of the Brevard County offices.

-The Brevard County property appraiser’s office strives hard to provide the most accessible website to its visitors.
-Any person will have convenience in communicating and inquiring about their concerns, with their five offices, you can quickly come and visit them to apply for the exemption and to ask for assistance to know the market value of your property.
-Visiting their website is the smartest step to discover their company.
-The site contains all the categories you want to learn about and search for the sale of the properties.
+The Brevard County office strives hard to provide the most accessible website to its visitors.
+Any person will have convenience in communicating and inquiring about their concerns; with their five offices, you can quickly come and visit them to apply for the exemption and ask for assistance to know your property’s market value.